 Smoking and eating is using cannabis, so maybe also drink now that infused drinks are becoming popular.

 Read more here.

-As a fourth year journalism student at the University of Southern California, Jacob is passionate about providing the most up-to-date stories.
+As a fourth year journalism student at the University of South Carolina, Jacob is passionate about providing the most up-to-date stories.
 Jacob follows Illinois news, cannabis advertising, cannabis in sports and first-time cannabis consumers.
 With experience in product manufacturing and customer relations, Jacob adds immense value to the team.
 Currently, Jacob resides in Chicago and has experience working with the Chicago White Sox.